Ayfri/Portfolio/src/jsMain/resources/markdown/articles/KoreIntroduction.md

 routeOverride: /articles/kore-introduction/index
 ---

-# Introduction to Datapack Creation with Kore in Kotlin

 Welcome to the world of Minecraft datapack creation!
 If you've ever dreamed of creating your own [Minecraft datapack](https://minecraft.wiki/w/Data_pack) but thought you were limited to using just the traditional tools, we have exciting news for you.
 [Kore](https://kore.ayfri.com), a Kotlin-based library, is here to revolutionize the way you develop